Want to Make Your Home Less Dusty? Here Are 11 Easy Solutions

 Wash Bed Linens More Often Than You Think You Need To

 You know how much you love your cozy bed?
 Sadly, dust mites love it just as much.
 Without getting too gross, our bedrooms get so dusty because that’s where we shed a lot of dead skin (dust) and that’s why dust mites live there (more dust).
 Bed linens, including pillows and blankets, need to be cleaned often to keep the dust from piling up.

 Monitor Your Vacuum

 You can vacuum all you want, but if your machine is spewing that dust right back in to the air or not sucking up the dust, you won’t ever get ahead.
+That’s why it’s important to know whether you should dust or vacuum first.
 If your vacuum has a bag, be sure to change it when it fills up.
 If you vacuum is bagless, empty out the dirt cup after every use.
 Clean or replace filters often and if your vacuum has a belt, check to make sure it’s in good shape.
 If not, replace it.

 Change Your Furnace Filter Every Month

 If you have a forced-air HVAC system, put changing the filter on your monthly to-do list.
 It’s easy and takes very little time, but it will help greatly with dust control.

 All window blinds, shades and curtains trap lots of dust.
 Why?
 It’s all that surface area.
 You can dust the blinds one blade at a time or remove them from their mounting hardware and wash them or have them professionally cleaned.
 Dusty shades can usually be wiped down with a damp cloth.
 And, curtains can be washed or professionally cleaned depending on what they’re made of.

 We love our pets, but they do contribute to indoor dustiness.
 When your pet’s fur needs brushing, it’s best to take them outside and make sure the windows downwind are closed.